Pierre Bengtsson

-Pierre Thomas Robin Neurath Bengtsson (born 12 April 1988) is a Swedish professional footballer who plays as a left back for Djurgårdens IF and the Sweden national team.
+Pierre Thomas Robin Neurath Bengtsson (born 12 April 1988) is a Swedish former professional footballer who played as a left back.
 Starting his career with AIK in the mid-2000s, he has spent most of his career in the Danish Superliga, and has also had stints in the Bundesliga and Ligue 1 before returning to Sweden in 2022.
-A full international since 2011, he has won more than 40 caps for Sweden and represented his country at UEFA Euro 2020.
+A full international between 2011 and 2022, he won 42 caps for Sweden and represented his country at UEFA Euro 2020.

 Club career

 AIK

 Neurath Bengtsson started his senior career at AIK, where he made his debut in August 2006, against Östers IF at Råsunda Stadium.